South Carolina Senate moves to further restrict access to abortions | Politics

 South Carolina Senate moves to further restrict access to abortions

-The South Carolina Senate on Thursday night approved a bill tightening an abortion ban that is currently blocked by the state's highest court, following two days of fierce debate between extreme anti-abortion Republicans and more moderate lawmakers from both parties.
+The South Carolina Senate on Thursday approved a bill tightening an abortion ban that is blocked by the state's highest court, following two days of fierce debate between anti-abortion Republicans and more moderate lawmakers from both parties.

-The current ban on abortions after six weeks with exceptions for cases where the life of the mother was at risk would remain.
-The South Carolina House earlier had approved a near-total ban on abortions but Republican backers of the bill pared it down after it became clear they lacked the Senate votes.
+The current ban on abortions after six weeks with exceptions for cases in which the life of the mother was at risk would remain.
+The South Carolina House earlier approved a near-total ban on abortions but Republican backers of the bill relaxed it after it became clear they lacked the Senate votes for a broad ban.

 The state's Supreme Court blocked the existing state abortion ban in August following a challenge by abortion providers, saying it could conflict with the state's constitution.
 Senn expressed skepticism that the state Supreme Court would allow South Carolina's existing abortion ban to stand.